eaton-lab/eaton-lab.github.io/people/index.md

     hspace="20"
     align="right">
 </a>
+<span style="font-weight:bold">Patrick McKenzie</span>
-Patrick McKenzie joined the lab in 2017, and was a recipient of the an NSF Graduate Research Fellowship (GRFP).
+joined the lab in 2017, and was a recipient of the an NSF Graduate Research Fellowship (GRFP).
 Patrick is interested in plant phylogenetics and comparative methods, and has worked on predictive modeling in forest communities.
 He completed his BSc from the University of Tennessee